mosip/documentation/docs/Registration-Client-Setup.md

    - Physical machine with TPM 2.0 facility.
    - Windows OS [10 v]

-**Application Prerequisites:**
+### Application Prerequisites:

    Before running the 'Registration client' application, following prerequisites to be completed.

    - Before building the 'registration-services' module, all the external [dependent services](#dependent-services-) URLs should be configured in the **'spring.properties'** and **'mosip-application.properties'** files.
    - [Property file](#property-file-) - **[spring.properties]** should be updated with right environment [env] and other detail.
-   - All **Master data** should be loaded at MOSIP kernel database [Refer MOISP document](https://github.com/mosip/mosip-docs/wiki/Getting-Started#7-configuring-mosip-).
+   - All **Master data** should be loaded at MOSIP kernel database.
-   - User, machine, center mapping, and all other required table and data setup should exist in MOSIP kernel database along with the profile and desired roles configuration in LDAP server.
-[This is required until the Admin module is delivered.
+   - User, machine, center mapping, and all other required table and data setup should exist in MOSIP kernel database along with the profile and desired roles configuration in LDAP server.[This is required until the Admin module is delivered.
 Post-delivery, all the configuration can be done through the Admin module.]
    - User's machine should have online connectivity to access the Secure JFrog artifactory repository[Https --> Hostname], where the application binaries are available.
    - If TPM enabled, a logged-in user to windows machine should have permission to get the public key from TPM device.
    - The initial DB embedded with the setup process should contain all the required tables along with the data for few tables.